-How the Diabits App Helped Jenn
+How Diabits Helped Jenn

 Jenn has type I diabetes.
 In 2016, she experienced a critical low while she was alone in her dorm.